The Otha Brotha

 Pharisees tend to think that way, though.
 They thought that if God were to visit Israel, he'd spend time hanging out with them, not the 'sinners' that Jesus was spending time with.
 They didn't understand the heart of God.
 They had an entitled perspective, like the older son in the story.
 Like me.
 I needed to realize that good things done with pride, or even out of a sense of duty, don't have the currency with God that I thought they did.

 ..And yet, in the midst of my hurt, disappointment, fear, pride, I can testify to God's loving patience with me.
 He hasn't given up on me.
 He patiently waits for me to make new steps in trusting in Him.
 I try my best to do so.
 God has 2 sheep dogs that follow me - Goodness, and LovingKindness.
 Romans 2:4 says "it's God's kindness that leads us to repentance".
-He still speaks to me, sings over me, laughs at me (in a good way) and takes pleasure in me as I appreciate his creation.
+He speaks to me, sings over me, laughs at me (in a good way) and takes pleasure in me as I appreciate his creation.
 He even does little surprises for me and uses me to do little miracles from time to time.
 And when that little entitled pharisee in me gets noisy, God does what He has to to shut him down so I can continue forward on His direction for my life.

 Find another blog post with a different perspective on my testimony here (published May 7th, 2018)